zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 ## Theming your site

-Docusaurus does not currently have any themes beyond the 'classic' theme,[^1] In general you have to mess with the CSS (by modifying `~/src/css/custom.css`[^2]) in order to style Docusaurus.
-However, the [docusourus-bi-color-themer](https://github.com/liquid-labs/docusaurus-bi-color-themer) tool does provide support for building a clean, minimalist look and feel based on your custom brand colors and fonts.
-Check out the [docusourus-bi-color-themer](https://github.com/liquid-labs/docusaurus-bi-color-themer) home page for examples and additional details.
+Docusaurus does not currently have any themes beyond the 'classic' theme,[^1] In general you have to mess with the CSS (by modifying `~/src/css/custom.css`[^2]) in order to fully style Docusaurus.
+However, we've created a tool that helps you create a clean, minimalist site with your branding.

 [^1]: There are some additional packages which are called 'themes' that you may see referred to in the documentation.
 These are really just plugins, however, and not "look and feel" themes.
 The Docusaurus team notes that adding full fledged themes is a goal.

 [^2]: `~` is shorthand for 'the folder where you installed the Docusaurus site.

+### Set your logo

+1. Place your logo in the `~/static/img` folder.
+2. Open `~/docusaurus.config.js` and search for 'themeConfig'.
+3. Find the `themeConfig.navbar.logo` entry.
+4. Set the `src` field to `/img/your-logo-source.svg`.

+SVG files are best though any image file (SVG, PNG, JPG) should work.

+You can set a 'dark theme' version of the logo (if different), by following the same steps, except you set the `srcDark` field.

+### Disabling the 'light/dark' toggle

+1. Open `~/docusaurus.config.js`.
+2. Search for 'themeConfig'.
+3. Under `themeConfig.colorMode`, update or add the field: `disableSwitch: true`.

+### Setting colors and fonts

+The [docusourus-bi-color-themer](https://github.com/liquid-labs/docusaurus-bi-color-themer) tool provides support for building a clean, minimalist look and feel based on your custom brand colors and fonts.
+Check out the [docusourus-bi-color-themer](https://github.com/liquid-labs/docusaurus-bi-color-themer) home page for examples and additional details.

 ## Managing content

+Here we provide instructions on how to perform some common activities.
+For further instructions and details, refer to the [Docusaurus documentation](https://docusaurus.io/docs).

+Remember that for WordPress or other CMS based sites, you'll need to rebuild the site and then redeploy the contents using [`cloudsite update your-site.com --do-content`](/docs/user-guides/command-line-reference#cloudsite-update) in order to publish your changes on the live site.
+In the case of Docusaurus, content is automatically rebuilt on update.

 ### Blog posts